Ilie Purcaru: 1989 Revolution and later life

 In 1990–1991, Purcaru was employed by Națiunea daily newspaper, which, during his tenure, was purchased by Iosif Constantin Drăgan and turned into a central organ of the nationalist Romanian Hearth Union.
 As reported by the Hungarian Romanian journal Média, Purcaru had embraced "extreme chauvinistic-nationalist views", but still had his contract terminated by Drăgan.
 After a stint at România Internațională magazine, in October 1992 he was announced as editorial secretary of Dimineața, a daily put out by Ion Iliescu's Democratic National Salvation Front.
 This followed an editorial reshuffle, with Purcaru being presented as a professional, voted in by his peers and vetted by Iliescu personally.
 Purcaru also worked as editor-in-chief and columnist at România Magazin, launched in March 1996 by fellow writer Fănuș Neagu.
 He was then also head editor at Regăsirea (1997).
 Purcaru's contribution to propaganda was being retrospectively reviewed by the anticommunist culture-critic Virgil Ierunca, in the 1994 essay Dimpotrivă.
 Ierunca dismissed his work as "state-run lying, with fervor and ineffable cynicism".
 Fellow journalist Șerban Cionoff argues that Purcaru sincerely welcomed the change of regime, though the emerging cultural figures had proceeded to marginalize him: "the spot that should have been reserved for betterment and for solidarity toward a durable creativity was taken by hatred, by murkiness, by a vigilantism of the Taliban rite".

-Purcaru's contributions to poetry were grouped as Mauzoleul Bunicii Beps, appearing in 1999.
-Also that year, George Arion published a book of interviews, which included one with Purcaru.
+Purcaru outlived his wife, who committed suicide by hanging in April 1995.
+His contributions to poetry were grouped as Mauzoleul Bunicii Beps, appearing in mid-1999.
+It was published by Agerpres, with a foreword and drawing by Marin Sorescu.
+According to România Literară, the volume was primarily hailed by likeminded writers such as Ungheanu and Neagu, whose chronicles failed to even mention their friend's career in propaganda.
+However, Mauzoleul was welcomed by Purcaru's adversaries at România Liberă, who enjoyed its "ceremonious [and] savant versification".
+Also in 1999, George Arion published a book of interviews, which included one with Purcaru.
 In 2001, he joined Păunescu's writing team at Flacăra lui Adrian Păunescu, which was founded in opposition to the old Flacăra.
 Victor Rusu, a former colleague in the communist press who had settled in Israel, exchanged letters with Purcaru, publishing them in 2007.
 These reveal Purcaru's frustration at having to work as a "mercenary" for the conceited Păunescu, especially since the job required "never stepping on the turf of any of the boss' partisans".
 He complained that his much younger colleagues were poorly educated, "scatterbrained, stammering as writers, at odds with logic and grammar, always but always miffed, unfed, and disabused."
 He also provided Rusu with scoops regarding the corruption in the ruling Social Democratic Party, alleging that its leader, Adrian Năstase, was buying off entire mountains for his own private use.